Changing How You Talk To Yourself for a Happier Marriage

 The Fix: Do what Paul tells us in Philippians 4:8 – “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 When we do this – when we take our complaints and compare them to this list, we see the TRUTH.
 Let’s take this one, “If my husband loved me, he would help with the kids.”
 Okay, is that statement true?
 Probably not.
 Helping out is not a measure of love generally.
 Is that thought noble?
 No. That statement does not take the high road of understanding our spouse.
 Is that statement right (other versions call this ‘righteous’)?
 Well, ask your husband.
 When we are acting/thinking/talking righteously we are doing so in a way that pleases God.
 Does this complaint and assessment reflect your concerns in a way that pleases God?
 For me, that answer is no. God loves my husband infinitely more than I do.
 He wouldn’t want someone assuming the best of him.
 Work through the entire list, praying all the while.
 You’ll find your perspective turns around a bit.

 The Fix: Talk with your husband!
 Lovingly tell him your concerns.
 I promise he wants to know!
+The only way he’ll know what’s happening with you is if you tell him.
 And if he can’t do what you need him to do, then brainstorm about what CAN be done.
 Genesis 2:18 tells us that women were created for men – we’re a team.
 If we’re in this together then we need to work on the game plan together.
 You might go to the bedroom to be alone and have this conversation.
 A quiet lunch date is also a good time for this.
 No matter what, pray alone first.
 Ask God for the right words.
 Every time I’ve done this, God comes through.
 He did it for Moses and Aaron (Exodus 4:10-11), He can do it for us.
+God gives us unconditional love and from there we can offer each other emotional support and second chances.
+We serve the God of second chances, so let’s offer the same to our spouse.

 Tell Us: